guming3d/serverless-transcoding-solution/README.md

 #### 06. Upload deployment assets to your Amazon S3 bucket:
 ```
-aws s3 cp ./dist s3://$DEPLOY_BUCKET/data-lake/$VERSION_CODE --recursive --acl bucket-owner-full-control
+aws s3 cp ./dist s3://$DEPLOY_BUCKET/serverless-video-transcode/$VERSION_CODE --recursive --acl bucket-owner-full-control
 ```

 #### 07. Deploy the Serverless Video Transcode solution:
-* From your designated Amazon S3 bucket where you uploaded the deployment assets, copy the link location for the data-lake-deploy.template or data-lake-deploy-federated.template.
+* From your designated Amazon S3 bucket where you uploaded the deployment assets, copy the link location for the serverless-video-transcode-deploy.template or serverless-video-transcode-deploy-federated.template.
-* Using AWS CloudFormation, launch the Serverless Video Transcode solution stack using the copied Amazon S3 link for the data-lake-deploy.template or data-lake-deploy-federated.template.
+* Using AWS CloudFormation, launch the Serverless Video Transcode solution stack using the copied Amazon S3 link for the serverless-video-transcode-deploy.template or serverless-video-transcode-deploy-federated.template.

 > Currently, the Serverless Video Transcode solution can be deployed in the following regions: [ us-east-1, us-east-2, us-west-2, eu-west-1, eu-west-2, eu-central-1, ap-northeast-1, ap-northeast-2, ap-southeast-2, ap-south-1 ]